 Also, from the start of December, you can experience the Amsterdam Light Festival – up to 35 light sculptures by national and international artists light up the Amsterdam canals during the cold winter months.

 If you don’t mind a little crowd, why don’t you visit Amsterdam during the spring and summer months?
 The city is buzzing from excitement and summer vibes and we think it might even be the best period to check out the city from the water.
 The Amsterdam canals are a real spectacle and so beautiful (and even refreshing) during the warm seasons.
 You can rent a boat or enjoy an open boat tour with a skipper as your personal guide.

 We can imagine the Dutch culture and the Anne Frank House is high on your priority list when visiting Amsterdam.
 Like we mentioned above: the winter is your best shot at visiting all the museums on your itinerary.
 For the Anne Frank House the same recommendation applies.
 It’s the number 1 reason to visit Amsterdam for a lot of people.
 Make sure you come early - at least an hour before opening time - to avoid long lines and waiting for hours.
-For extra discounts and free entrance fees for museums, you want to look into purchasing the Amsterdam Pass.

 If you’re dying to see those beautiful tulips in Amsterdam, your best bet is to visit Amsterdam during spring.
 The Keukenhof (the largest flower park of the world) opens its doors at the end of March and closes again in May.
 Also, in April Amsterdam is dominated by tulips with a true Amsterdam Tulip Festival.
 With 85 locations full of the colorful flowers, you can tour the entire city and check out the sights of different areas along the way.